simabani/KNN-Fruit-Classifier/README.md

 # knn-fruit-classifier
-Practice project using K-Nearest Neighbors (K-NN) to classify fruits.
+A fully working, reproducible K-NN classifier, to practice project using K-Nearest Neighbors (K-NN) to classify fruits.